edoardottt/twitterbot2/README.md

   -t, --timeline        Search for tweets in the bot and user's timeline.
   -k KEYWORD, --keyword KEYWORD
                         Search for tweets with a defined keyword.
+  -nu, --no-user        Don't like and retweet user tweets.
   -s STATS, --stats STATS
                         Show the statistics of the inputted bot (username).
   -oc OUTPUT_CSV, --output-csv OUTPUT_CSV